 No Long-Term Contracts: The month-to-month pricing option allows legal professionals to use LegesGPT exactly when they need it, without committing to annual contracts.
 This flexibility is especially valuable for solo practitioners with variable caseloads.

 LegesGPT offers three pricing tiers designed to accommodate different practice sizes and research needs.
-All plans include a 3-day free trial:
+All plans include a 3-day free trial.
+For the most up-to-date details, visit the pricing page.

 | Plan | Monthly Price | Annual Price | Savings | Key Features |